Get advice about money

 Independent financial advice

-A specialist independent financial adviser can help you think about your funding options.
-This is especially useful if you need to pay for long-term care and support.
+A qualified independent financial advisor can help you think about how you will pay for long-term care and support.

 • live in a care home and pay for your care from your income and savings